LeoYuanjieLi/meetupMaps/README.md

 & my Sabi

 ## Feature to Add
-- Must: When event latitude and longitude not provide, instead of using group lat/lon, use Google Geocoding API to use the address to look for lat/lon

-- Optional: Allow user to set their search range(from 10 - 100 mile)
+- Optional: Allow user to set their search range(from 10, 25, 50, 75, 100 mile)